niemopen/niem-open-training/Modules/02 - Introduction to NIEM.md

 **Get Involved!**

-For more information about supporting the NIEM OASIS Open Project, contact Dee Schur, dee.schur@oasis-open.org
+For more information about supporting the NIEM OASIS Open Project, contact TBD, TBD@oasis-open.org